lucavallin/barco/README.md

 - `clangd` is used to provide code completion and navigation.
 - `clang-tidy` is used to lint the code.
 - `clang-format` is used to format the code.
-- `lldb` is used to debug the code.
 - `valgrind` is used to check for memory leaks.

 ## Build